ArteGEIE/videojs-vast/README.md

 #### Getting Started

-In order to start using the VAST Plugin you are supposed to have started a project that consumes VideosJS and have some basic knowledge of its basica concepts and API.
+In order to start using the VAST Plugin you are supposed to have started a project that consumes VideosJS and have some basic knowledge of its basic concepts and API.
 To get started, install and include this package in your project's dependencies using npm or yarn:

 ```
 npm install --save @arte/videojs-vast-plugin